joncamfield/satcommthreats/en.md

 antenna setup.
-As differentiated from devices which use large satellite dish-style, directed antennas, Sat Phones are the easiest for an adversary to geolocate due to their use of L band comms with an omni-dorectional antenna.
+As differentiated from devices which use large satellite dish-style, directed antennas, Sat Phones are the easiest for an adversary to geolocate due to their use of L band comms with an omni-directional antenna.
 The band is a commonly monitored band, and the omni-directional antenna means it has significant "spill-over" of RF noise visible to direction finder devices.
 This risk is higher when the phone is used or even left turned on for a long time.
 Even if not "used"